distant-viewing/dvt/paper/paper.md

 Different algorithms require varying dependencies, different input formats, and produce outputs using different schemas.
-Because of the rapid pace of scholarship across the many sub-fields of computer vision, it can be difficult to determine which algorithms to use as well as a significant amount of work to manually test every option.
+Because of the rapid pace of scholarship across the many sub-fields of computer vision, it can be difficult to determine which algorithms to use and a significant amount of work to manually test every option.
 These challenges are exacerbated when working with moving images because most available computer vision libraries take still images as inputs.